Wal8800/wal8800.github.io/docs/_posts/2022-06-04-application-indicator-ubuntu.markdown

 - The `destination` is 1.37, representing the extension.
 - The `path` is the object path where the D-Bus message is send to.
 - The `interface` is the public contract of the object on the path, indicating the members we can call on the object path.
+- The `member` is the member of the object that we are calling through this message.
+It could be a method that's return value or a method to emit a signal.
+In this case, we are calling `RegisterStatusNotifierItem` which is used to emit a signal to register the status notifier item.
 - The string value is the notification item's path that we pass in when calling `RegisterStatusNotifierItem`

-For more information about D-Bus, there is this [good post](https://dbus.freedesktop.org/doc/dbus-tutorial.html) around the general concepts.

-On the other hand, `gnome-shell-extension-appindicator` have a watcher running in the background, watching for any new StatusNotiferItem on the D-Bus.
-Upon new StatusNotifierItem, the extension will create a proxy app indicator object and connect the proxy app indicator to the StatusNotifierItem.
+Next, gnome-shell-extension-appindicator have a watcher running in the background, watching for any new StatusNotiferItem on the D-Bus.
+Upon new StatusNotifierItem, the watcher will create a proxy app indicator object and connect the proxy app indicator to the StatusNotifierItem.
 The proxy app indicator is used to access the app indicator information from the StatusNotifierItem.

 _Truncated message for retrieving information on the StatusNotifierItem from the extension by calling `GetAll`_